 For patients registered with the practice - if you feel you cannot wait for a routine appointment please tell the receptionist.
-We run an open emergency surgery each morning from 8.50am to 9.20am and always have a duty doctor available from 08:00 to 18:00 for urgent advice.
+We run a telephone open emergency surgery each morning from 8a.m to 9.00am and always have a duty doctor available from 08:00 to 18:00 for urgent advice.

 Our routine appointments are 10 minutes.
 When you book an appointment with the nurse you will be asked the reason this is because the nurses keep longer appointments for certain conditions, investigations and treatments.

 In an emergency please phone 999 (24 hrs).

 For urgent matters outwith open surgery time, patients contacting reception will have their details passed to the duty doctor to be prioritised and dealt with in turn.
 Between 18:00 until 08:00 please contact NHS24 on 111.